RESEARCH

 Through the years, there have been numerous incidences when motorists lost control of their vehicles, as they encountered the curve (or bend) in St. Rt.
 177 (Hamilton-Richmond Road -aka Darrtown Pike), at the south end of Darrtown.

-A crash that occurred in July of 2009 was different than others - as it ended with the driver swimming to dry land, after he exited his vehicle.
+A crash that occurred August 14, 2009 was different than others - as it ended with the driver swimming to dry land, after he exited his vehicle.

 RIGHT: This link leads to a newspaper account of the accident, with comments from Kelli Hansel, the owner of the pool, where the Jeep stopped.